elmcraft/elmcraft.org/content/compare/javascript/eslint.md

 ## Comparing with ESLint

 We claimed that you didn't need most of what ESLint provides.
-To explain why, we've categorized the how all of the [core set of ESLint rules](https://eslint.org/docs/rules/) translate to Elm.
+To explain why, we've categorized how all of the [core ESLint rules](https://eslint.org/docs/rules/) translate to Elm.

 <eslint-compare-elm></eslint-compare-elm>